Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Empirical Analysis

 \section{Empirical Analysis}

-\qquad This section presents an empirical study using data that are almost the same as those used in Barbaresco, Courtemanche and Qi (2015) (`BCQ' henceforth).
-We estimate the effects of the Affordable Care Act Dependent-Coverage Provision (`DCP') on various outcomes using RR, ROR and linear model DD (Lin-DD) estimators.
+\qquad In this section, we estimate the effects of the Affordable Care Act Dependent Coverage Provision (`DCP') on various health outcomes.
+Under the DCP that went into effect in September 2010, dependents can remain on the parent's private health plan until age 26.
+The treatment group is dependents aged 23-25, and the control group is dependents aged 27-29; 26 was excluded due to the treatment status ambiguity.

-\qquad Under DCP that has been put into effect in \textit{September, 2010}, dependents can remain on their parent's private health plan until they reach age 26.
-Hence, the treatment group is dependents aged 23-25 and the control group is dependents aged 27-29; dependents aged 26 were excluded due to ambiguity in their treatment status.
-The data came from the Behavioral Risk Factor Surveillance System (BRFSS) for years 2007-2013, which is health-related telephone surveys on the U.S. residents.
-We drew our data from BRFSS as BCQ had done, but our data differ a little from those used in BCQ due to updates, imputed values, differences in data cleaning, etc. Following BCQ, sampling weights are used in estimation and cluster-robust standard errors are reported in our tables below.
+\qquad Our data came from the Behavioral Risk Factor Surveillance System (BRFSS) for years 2007-2013, which is health-related telephone surveys in the U.S. Almost the same data were used in Barbaresco, Courtemanche and Qi (2015) (`BCQ', henceforth), with small differences occurring due to updates, imputed values, data cleaning, etc. As in BCQ, sampling weights are used in estimation and cluster-robust standard errors are reported in the tables below.